Prep track: Trio of records fall during Tuesday's Best in the West track meet

 Seiler just missed another meet record.
 She won the 1,600 in 5:02.77, roughly three seconds behind the meet record set by Aubree Worden in 2004.

-In addition, Chadron's 400 meter relay team of Malachi Swallow, Rhett Cullers, Quinn Bailey and Xander Provance posted a winning time of 42.79, which beat the previous meet record of 43.04 by Gering in 1996.
+In addition, the Chadron boys 400 meter relay team of Malachi Swallow, Rhett Cullers, Quinn Bailey and Xander Provance posted a winning time of 42.79, which beat the previous meet record of 43.04 by Gering in 1996.
 The same Cardinals lineup also set a mark during the Western Conference meet last Friday in Mitchell.

 People are also reading…

-Cullers and Swallow also won the 110 and 300 hurdles, and Provance and Swallow finished second and third in the former event, respectively, behind their teammate.
+Cullers and Swallow the 110 and 300 hurdles, and Provance and Swallow finished second and third in the former event, respectively, behind their teammate.

-Torrington's Brendan Flock also was a double-winner in the boys competition as he was first in the 100 and 200.
-He edged Sidney's Isak Doty in both events.

-Torrington had a strong meet in the sprints as Brooklyn Asmus won the girls 100 and 200 as well.
+Cullers and Sidney’s Chloe Ahrens were named the boys and girls most valuable athletes, respectively, for the meet.

+"The meet went well.
+I got (personal bests) in everything today," Cullers said.
+"It feels really good (to get the award).
+I didn't think I would be picked for it but it is a good feeling."

-Sidney's Chloe Ahrens swept the girls 100 and 300 hurdles as she edged Scottsbluff's Paige Horne in both events.
-Ahrens also was part of the Raiders' winning 400 relay team, which Karsyn Leeling also was a member of.
+Ahrens swept the girls 100 and 300 hurdles as she edged Scottsbluff’s Paige Horne in both events.
+Ahrens, was just .04 seconds off the meet record in the 100 hurdles, and also was part of the Raiders’ winning 400 relay team, which Leeling also was a member of.

+"It went really well today for me individually and for us as a team.
+I thought we did amazing," Ahrens said.
+"I am very proud of everybody.
+I was definitely was suprised (by the award).
+I was working towards it and it is awesome that it paid off.
+There was a lot of competition and everyone did amazing today.
+I am just grateful that I got this award today."

 Leeling’s strong day also included a first-place finish in the long jump.